xDKaze/bnz-tattoshop/README.md

 2. Insert the sql to your database
 3. ensure bnz-tattoshop to your cfg

-and try to start your server.
+and try to start your servers.